LogoLogo

 C.Scale is a time series model

-In the built environment, it is essential to understand the time value of carbon.
+In the built environment, it is essential to understand the .
 To this end, C.Scale uses time series data to analyze carbon emissions across a building's life.
-For each year in the analysis period (defined by the project's time horizon), C.Scale estimates all emissions occurring in that year.
+For each year in the analysis period (defined by the project's ), C.Scale estimates all emissions occurring in that year.

 In the first year, the following emissions are always calculated: